tyleragreen/history/README.md

 This document accompanies my urban history studies.
 Focus will be placed on all financial aspects of public policy, particularly those of New York City and the [Metropolitan Transportation Authority](http://www.mta.info).
 ### School Children Fare Debate
 - Date: 1963
+- *Was this the beginning of the end for 100% farebox recovery?*
 - Source: "The 20-Cent Fare Arrives," *The New York Times*, October 26, 1963. [link](https://nyti.ms/2jX2uSY)
 - Source: "City to Add 9 Million Aid To Help Keep 15c Fare," *The New York Times*, July 10, 1963. [link](https://nyti.ms/2jW4Mlg)
 - Source: "NEW TRANSIT AID IS LINKED TO FARE," *The New York Times*, October 16, 1963. [link](https://nyti.ms/2jYP8px)